patternfly/patternfly-react/packages/react-table/src/demos/Table.md

               No results found
             </Title>
             <EmptyStateBody>
               No results match this filter criteria.
-Remove all filters or clear all filters to show results.
+Clear all filters and try again.
             </EmptyStateBody>
             <EmptyStateSecondaryActions>
               <Button variant="link" onClick={() => {}}>